xmos/lib_xud/module_xud/doc/xud.rst

 In multi core systems, you should check which core is used for the USB code.

-XUD Thread: ``XUD_Manager()``
+XUD Core: ``XUD_Manager()``
 -----------------------------

-This function must be called as a thread (normally from a top level ``par`` statement in ``main()``) around 100 ms after power up.
-This is the main XUD thread that interfaces with the ULPI transceiver.
+This function must be called as a core (normally from a top level ``par`` statement in ``main()``) around 100 ms after power up.
+This is the main XUD task that interfaces with the ULPI transceiver.
 It performs power-signalling/handshaking on the USB bus, and passes packets on for the various endpoints.